appwrite/appwrite/README.md

 #### Community
 * ✅  &nbsp; [Appcelerator Titanium](https://github.com/m1ga/ti.appwrite) (Maintained by [Michael Gangolf](https://github.com/m1ga/))

-Looking for more SDKs? - Help us by contributing a pull request to our [SDK Generator](https://github.com/appwrite/sdk-generator)!
+Are you looking for more SDKs? - Help us by contributing a pull request to our [SDK Generator](https://github.com/appwrite/sdk-generator)!

 ## Contributing

 All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
 This is to ensure a proper review of all the code.

-We truly ❤️ pull requests!
+We indeed ❤️ pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## Security